top of page

 A Bit Beyond the First 10 Meter Zone and Further

 If the athlete is powerful, there likely will be more driving beyond the 10-meter zone.
-Since the hips should be rising, with the body elevating and becoming more upright, some may refer to this as "driving from a taller position".
+Since the hips should be rising, with the body elevating and becoming more upright, some may refer to this as "driving from a taller position", and some may add "body continues to unfold".
 I'm obviously estimating here, but let's say around step 13-15 there may be the beginnings of a torso and pelvic repositioning toward a more upright position to better continue toward max velocity.
 In my mind, skillful starting and initial acceleration leads to a more seamless pelvic repositioning.
-"Foot dragging" after block clearance, in my way of thinking also repositions the pelvis, but in my opinion, this is premature and fails to maximize the development and use of momentum.
+"Foot dragging" after block clearance, in my way of thinking also repositions the pelvis to an extent, but in my opinion, this is done prematurely and fails to maximize the development of and use of momentum.
+See my "Max Velocity" blog for details of the "pelvic repositioning".

-As the athlete is upright and moving toward max velocity, the effort for each stride is now more on delivering the feet downward toward the track before the foot actually is on the track, similar to how effort is put into directing a hammer down at a nail.
+As the athlete is progressively more upright and moving toward max velocity, the effort for each stride is now more on delivering the feet downward toward the track before the foot actually is on the track, similar to how effort is put into directing a hammer down at a nail.
 This is demonstrated by Jonas Dodoo at the 27 minute 40 second mark of this video.
-Mind you that this is accomplished as the strides come through very fast, and the feet are on the ground a very short period of time for each stride.
+Mind you that this is accomplished with good timing and rhythm as the strides come through very fast, and the feet are on the ground a very short period of time for each stride.
 Again, this works best when projection and rising of the body has been done well prior to this.

 During the initial steps the feet, although landing beneath the hip, should actually be landing behind the body's COM, meaning more of the body is ahead of the foot's landing point than is behind it.
 As the athlete continues up the track and the body becomes more upright, the landing point of the feet progressively moves forward in relation to the COM, so that when upright at a certain point the feet land ahead of the COM.
 With elite sprinters this typically is only slightly ahead of their COM, minimizing the braking time.
 Not everyone can handle the landing point of the feet being only slightly ahead of the COM.
-Falls may occur.
+Falls may occur for some athletes that attempt to have the feet land closer to under their COM than they can handle.
+As I stated in the "First Three Steps" blog, learning to position the COG in relation to the base of support when doing standing starts is a valuable fundamental that can be a stepping-stone for learning to do so from other positions.

 At the End of the Day

 Despite all the specific technical aspects described above, the bottom line is for the athlete to move through space, and over the ground in an effective manner.
-There is a coordination and timing aspect that the athlete needs to accomplish for this to occur at a high level, and coaches need to somehow be aware of how to help the athletes achieve this.
+There are coordination, timing, and rhythm aspects that the athlete needs to accomplish for this to occur at a high level, and coaches need to somehow be aware of how to help the athletes achieve this.
 Read on!

 Comments